 The hypolimnion at Sites 1-2 usually contain detectable concentrations of hydrogen sulfide by October (Table 2.9, page 26).
 Hydrogen sulfide concentrations are measured in October because that is the latest month that is consistently stratified at Sites 1-2, so the hydrogen sulfide concentrations should be near their highest levels.
-The values of hydrogen sulfide obtained from Site 1 were consistent with previous years; however, the values measured from Site 2 were relatively high.
-The hydrogen sulfide values in Site 2 correspond with elevated concentrations of ammonium in the hypolimnion - see Section 2.3.5 for a discussion (page 10).
+The values of hydrogen sulfide obtained from Site 1 and 2 were relatively low, with Site 2 below detection limits.